Best Tackle Box – Tackle Storage Done Right

 - License (of course essential if in a licensed area)

-And then there are the nice-to-have’s like portable scales, hook removers, a fishing guide, fillet knife, leaders, a camera, phone, fire starters (lighter, flint etc), stringer.
+And then there are the nice-to-have’s like portable scales, hook removers, a fishing guide, a good fillet knife, leaders, a camera, phone, fire starters (lighter, flint etc), stringer.

 Now you may not want to keep all of these in your tackle box, but you’ll maybe want to bring them anyway, depending on your goals for the trip.